SzymonRogozinski/DungeonGenerator/README.md

 It's a program write in java, that generates dungeon structures.
-It have three generating algorithm, can save dungeon as an image and user can observe or speed up dungeon generation.
+It has three generating algorithm, can save dungeon as an image and user can observe or speed up dungeon generation.

 Inputs:
   - Size of map - Height and width of dungeon.
-  - Size of dungeon - Number of sqares, that dungeon should at least have.
+  - Size of dungeon - Number of squares, that dungeon should at least have.
   - Seed - Seed of random generation.
   - Dungeon algorithm - Type of algorithm that will be used to generate dungeon.